 Make sure each of your listings has a similar look and feel and is on-brand.
 Product descriptions should share the benefits (as the customer views them; being “handmade” or “one of a kind” isn’t necessarily a benefit to the customer…instead, share how the products help improve their lives).
 This article may help:

-Don’t forget to upsell when you can.
+Don’t forget to up-sell and add-on when you can.
 Check out this article, which shares how you can easily implement a powerful upselling technique:

 If the concept of breaking your business into 3 steps (create, market, sell) was helpful, you’ll find more tasks that fall under each section, ways to organize them, and how to create a system for your handmade business in THE SUCCESS PLANNER.